RavenRR/CozyCottage/README.md

 # Contributing
-Bug reports and pull requests are welcome on GitHub at https://github.com/romeroraven/CozyCottage.
+Bug reports and pull requests are welcome on GitHub at https://github.com/RavenRR/CozyCottage.
 This project is intended to be a safe, welcoming space for collaboration, and contributors are expected to adhere to the code of conduct.

 # License
 The gem is available as open source under the terms of the MIT License.

 # Code of Conduct
-Everyone interacting in the The Coziest Cottage's codebases, issue trackers, chat rooms and mailing lists is expected to follow the [code of conduct]
+Everyone interacting in the The Coziest Cottage's codebases, issue trackers, chat rooms and mailing lists is expected to follow the [code of conduct](https://github.com/RavenRR/CozyCottage/commit/aad865ed4d1cb5b35d04f59aa0a6b97485d73df4).